secana/CakeApp/Readme.md

 build.sh --target publish
 docker build -t cakeapp .
 ```
 This will create an image in your local Docker registry called *cakeapp*.
-You can run it with `docker run cakepp`
+You can run it with `docker run cakeapp`